Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 5. Is it comfortable?

-People love James Bond movies, but are you sure you want to carry a PPK?
-For its size, the PPK holds little ammo, is heavy, and the iron sights that come with it look like they were designed in the 1920s, because they were.
+While people love James Bond movies, are you certain about carrying a PPK?
+For its size, the PPK holds little ammo, is heavy, and the iron sights that come with it look like they were designed in the 1920s because they were.

 With that said, if you love the gun and will commit to carrying it after having practiced with it, then it’s a better gun than the one you don’t like and thus sat at home in a case.